secf00tprint/simple-reverse-proxy/README.md

 ```

+This reverse proxy is structured as following:

+- Docker as a container
+- Nginx as server reachable from outside
+- Python3 simple HTTP Server, server used inside

-Detailed explanation can be found here:
+A detailed explanation can be found here: